Understanding Confidential Non-medical Counseling Services

 - Grief and loss

-Non-medical counseling services don't address certain following issues.
+Non-medical counseling services don't address certain issues.
 If you need help with any of the following issues, contact the Military Crisis Line (1-800-273-8255 and Press 1).:

 - Active suicidal or homicidal thoughts